voyd-lang/voyd/overview.md

 // Single expression functions can be written directly after the parenthesis on the same line
 // provided there is no explicit return type annotation fn add(a: i32, b: i32) a + b

+// If a function has no parameters the parenthesis can be omitted var x = 1 fn bump {
+    x += 1
+}
 ```

 # Expression Oriented